North East Surnames: Carlisle to Cruddas

 As a surname Carr and Kerr is commonest in Scotland and the North of England where they were once a notorious Border Reiver clan.
 Like most border folk of the Elizabethan period, the Kerrs and Carrs lived in fortified houses called pele towers.
 Pele towers were virtually impregnable stone built tower houses with walls three to four feet thick.

 The peles had two or three upper storeys accessed by a narrow spiral staircase, which in most cases ran upwards in a clockwise direction.
 This gave an advantage to right-handed swordsmen defending their peles.
 The Carrs were different, they were noted for being left-handed, so their stairs ran in an anti-clockwise direction.

-A William Carr was Mayor of Hartlepool in 1733; a John Carr was Mayor of Newcastle in 1839; a Robert Bell Carr Mayor of Durham City in 1969 and a Mary Jane Carr Mayor of Newcastle in 2001.
+A William Carr was Mayor of Hartlepool in 1733; a John Carr was mayorof Newcastle in 1839; a Robert Bell Carr was a mayor of Durham City in 1969 and a Mary Jane Carr mayor of Newcastle in 2001.

 Looking solely at the spelling Carr, there were around 21,677 individuals called Carr in the 1881 census, predominantly focused on the North of England.
 There were 4,249 in Yorkshire, 3,109 in Lancashire; 2,893 in County Durham and 1,896 in Northumberland.
 Scotland was home to 1,190 individuals called Carr with others spread across England.

 In the 1881 census Carr was the 27th most numerous name in Northumberland and the 30th most numerous in County Durham but it was not in the top 50 surnames for Yorkshire, Cumberland, Westmorland or Lancashire.

 North East family surname